webgence/webgence/README.md

 ---

-### Points

-- ❌ Stop gaslighting and lying.
+-  Stop gaslighting and lying.
-- 🧠 Please seek help — some of you clearly need it.
+-  Please seek help — some of you clearly need it.
-- 🗣️ You all need to properly **communicate**.
+-  You all need to properly **communicate**.
-- 🦀 No more "crab in the bucket" mentality.
+-  No more "crab in the bucket" mentality.
-- 🤝 If you constantly need to make deals, maybe you don't have much **trust or knowledge** to begin with.
+-  If you constantly need to make deals, maybe you don't have much **trust or knowledge** to begin with.